.pdf(39mb)

 The work was organised into three stages: identifying and assessing existing conditions; visualising and engaging through sketches and inspirational examples; and developing ideas and acting in practice.
 Workshops, walk-alongs, and play observations were conducted.
 The final design of the sites was based on strategies such as framing spaces, creating sightlines, introducing play markers, and altering the topography to invite creative, social, and physical play in different ways.

 A key success factor was involving key figures from the municipal management organisation to share knowledge and ensure long-term commitment.
 The project highlights the need to formalise informal play environments as a distinct management category, preferably already at the procurement stage.
-The work also resulted in an accessible report — systematically describing the steps from analysis and engagement to implementation — that can serve as a handbook for future initiatives.

 ArkDes

-April 2021 β November 2021
+April 2021 – November 2021

 .pdf(39mb)